-The idea for these DIY Cardboard Gingerbread Ornaments has been bubbling around since last Christmas.
+The idea for these faux Gingerbread Ornaments has been bubbling around since last Christmas.

 When I lived in NYC, I made a point to tour the over-the-top holiday window displays and lights along Fifth Avenue every year.
 One of my favorite displays last year was at De Beers, the upscale jewelry store.

 Their windows were decorated London landmarks created from cardboard cutouts decorated with navy paper and puffy paint.
 Check out a pic of the windows in my NYC Holiday Tour post.

 I really loved those windows and had visions to recreate something similar.
 Unfortunately, I forgot about them until I came across a gorgeous DIY Wreath from Little Red Window.
 So pretty!

 If you’re a crafter like me, you probably tend to save things.